mpv-player/mpv/DOCS/man/en/options.rst

 ``--video-zoom=<value>``
     Adjust the video display scale factor by the given value.
-The unit is in fractions of original video size.
+The unit is in fractions of the (scaled) window video size.

-    For example, given a 1280x720 video, ``--video-zoom=-0.1`` would make the video by 128 pixels smaller in X direction, and 72 pixels in Y direction.
+    For example, given a 1280x720 video shown in a 1280x720 window, ``--video-zoom=-0.1`` would make the video by 128 pixels smaller in X direction, and 72 pixels in Y direction.

     This option is disabled if the ``--no-keepaspect`` option is used.